aiogram/aiogram/docs/migration_2_to_3.rst

 - Removed the **_handler** suffix from all event handler decorators and registering methods.
   (:ref:`Read more » <Event observers>`)
 - Executor entirely removed, now you can use Dispatcher directly to start polling or webhook.
+- Throttling method is completely removed, now you can use middlewares to control the execution context and use any throttling mechanism you want.

 Filtering events
 ================